mbodiai/handbook/docs/company/communication.md

 **Before the Meeting**: Create agenda in Handbook with Linear issue links **During the Meeting**: Follow the agenda, take notes in Handbook, create Linear issues for action items **After the Meeting**: Update Handbook with meeting notes within 24 hours

+## What to Document Where

+### Update Linear For:
+**Errors and Issues:**
+- Stack traces with full error context and environment details
+- Bug reports with reproduction steps and expected vs actual behavior
+- Performance issues with metrics and profiling data
+- Integration failures with API responses and configuration details

+**Research Results:**
+- Experimental findings with data visualizations and statistical analysis
+- Model performance metrics with charts and comparison tables
+- Literature review summaries with key insights and citations
+- Prototype results with screenshots, videos, and performance data

+**Work Progress:**
+- Daily progress updates with specific accomplishments
+- Blockers encountered with detailed descriptions and potential solutions
+- Time estimates and actual time spent on tasks
+- Dependencies identified and their impact on timeline

+**DO NOT Update Linear For:**
+- General process documentation
+- Company policies and procedures
+- Long-form technical guides
+- Historical context and background information

+### Update Handbook For:
+**Process Documentation:**
+- Step-by-step procedures and workflows
+- Best practices and coding standards
+- Onboarding guides and training materials
+- Tool setup and configuration instructions

+**Knowledge Base:**
+- Research methodologies and frameworks
+- Technical architecture and system design
+- Company policies and guidelines
+- Reference materials and resources

+**DO NOT Update Handbook For:**
+- Specific bug reports or error instances
+- Individual task progress or status updates
+- Time-sensitive information that changes frequently
+- Personal work logs or daily updates

 ## Documentation Standards